That projected dollar amount results from a -42.1% reduction from $857.2 million 5 years earlier in 2020.

 - South Supreme Airlines (airliner)

 Another key indicator of a country’s economic health is its unemployment rate.
-South Sudan’s unemployment rate averaged 13% for 2022, down from an average 13.5% in 2021.
+South Sudan’s unemployment rate averaged 12.65% for 2024, up from an average 12.5% in 2023 based on Trading Economics metrics.

 South Sudan’s capital city is Juba.